 Design.
 Your design should be either neatly written or typed, and it should be turned in on paper at the beginning of class.
-We will return the designs to you once we have had a chance to read them all.
-Keep a copy of your design so that you can work from it while we grade the version you have turned in.
+We will return the design to you on the Monday following Thanksgiving Break.
+Keep a copy of your design if you plan to work on the program over the break.
+If you are working with a partner, turn in one design with both of your names on it.

 Code.
-Once you have saved your work in BlueJ, please perform the following steps to submit your assignment:
+Once you have saved your work in BlueJ, please perform the following steps to submit your assignment.
+Make sure that your name appears in the title of your project folder.
+(Make sure that both names appear in the title of the project folder if you are working with a partner.)

 - First, return to the Finder.
-You can do this by clicking on the smiling Macintosh icon in your dock. - From the "Go" menu at the top of the screen, select "Connect to Server...". - For the server address, type in "Guest@fuji" and click "Connect". - A selection box should appear.
+You can do this by clicking on the smiling Macintosh icon in your dock. - From the "Go" menu at the top of the screen, select "Connect to Server...". - For the server address, type in "afp://Guest@fuji" and click "Connect". - A selection box should appear.
 Select "Courses" and click "Ok". - You should now see a Finder window with a "cs134" folder.
-Open this folder . - You should now see the drop-off folders for the three labs sections.
-As in the past, drag your "Project2LastName" folder into the appropriate lab section folder.
-(If you are working with a partner, be sure its name includes both last names.)
-When you do submit your folder, the Mac will warn you that you will not be able to look at this folder.
+Open this folder. - You should now see the drop-off folders for the three lab sections.
+Drag your "Project2LastNames" folder into the appropriate lab section folder.
+When you do this, the Mac will warn you that you will not be able to look at this folder.
 That is fine.
 Just click "OK". - Log off of the computer before you leave.